Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

   - Git: The access key can be used to do git operations over https (``clone`` & ``push``, according to your permissions).
     When doing git with an access key, you will have to use https basic authentication mode with your username.

-A scope restrict what you can do with an access key.
+A scope restricts what you can do with an access key.
 An access key with 'git' scope won't be usable for REST API calls for instance.
-As a matter of fact, it means that, as most, an access key can be used only to do git & rest operations.
+As a matter of fact, it means that, at most, an access key can be used only to do git & rest operations.
 It's not possible to login on the web interface with an access key for instance.

 When you know that the access key should be used for a limited amount of time, you should be setting an expiration date